 Since our birth in 2015, we have been driven to unlock limitless potential of young people from marginalized and less privileged communities and backgrounds.
 By creating space/platform for stories that are un-told we eventually unlock the possibilities in these stories.
 From our Wellbeing center in Kisenyi, we are now operating in different parts of the country giving young people from marginalized backgrounds and communities a voice of expression, a choice of life and an opportunity to succeed in a world system that has previously left them behind.”

-Wise Economy is running two projects with Wellbeing Foundation.
+My Period Is Awesome is running two projects with Wellbeing Foundation.
 The projects are funded by Forum Syd and Swedish Institute.
 Read about the Creative Force project here, and the capacity building project here.

 Women’s Action for Development (WAD) is a Namibian-based non-profitmaking, non-partisan NGO and has been operational in Namibia since 1994.
 It is a Self-Help Organization which follows a two-pronged program, namely the socio-economic and socio-political empowerment of women and men from marginalized communities.
 The organization which has mainly been sponsored by the Konrad-Adenauer-Stiftung since its establishment 24 years ago, is operational in all 14 regions of the country.